Mitchelldscott/control-rs/README.md

 # Control-rs

-`control-rs` is a numerical modeling and analysis library made for embedded systems.
-The crate is inspired by MATLAB’s Control System Toolbox to provide a familiar programming interface, while leveraging Rust's static type system and ownership model to ensure determinism, safety and blazing fast implementations.
-The vision for this crate is to provide an open source foundation to develop high performance embedded systems like electronic speed controllers, battery management systems and even flight controllers.
+`control-rs` is a Rust library for control system modeling and design, built for real-time embedded applications.
+It offers a familiar interface, inspired by MATLAB’s Control System Toolbox, while embracing Rust’s compile-time safety guarantees and memory model.
+All data structures are statically sized, with dimensionality and type constraints enforced at compile time—eliminating the need for heap allocation and enabling deterministic behavior.

+The crate is `no_std` compatible and supports both fixed-point and floating-point numeric types, making it suitable for deployment on a wide range of microcontrollers.
+In the future `control-rs` hopes to provide template projects for components like motor controllers, battery management systems, and autonomous navigation logic.
+The goal is to provide a reliable and high performance, open-source foundation for embedded control software in robotics and aerospace.

 ## Features